Product Center

 Residual Liquid Inspection

-Primarily identifies residual liquids inside bottles, including alkaline solutions and water.
+It mainly detects residual liquids inside bottles, including lye and water.

 The residual liquid detection system features the following characteristics: